MS0117/BayesianEpistemology/README.md

-# NAACL 2025

-**From Evidence to Belief:
-A Bayesian Epistemology Approach to Language Models**

-This repository contains materials related to "From Evidence to Belief: A Bayesian Epistemology Approach to Language Models" (NAACL 2025).
+# From Evidence to Belief: A Bayesian Epistemology Approach to Language Models

+NAACL 2025 Repository